+The cost of an explainer video can vary based on several factors.
 A professional explainer video is one of the smartest ways to engage your audience and drive results.
 But we get it — pricing is a big question mark for most.

-Here’s our quick video on what an explainer video is.
+First, here’s an explainer video on what an explainer video is.

 The purpose of this article is to give you a short and honest answer on the average cost of an explainer video, in North American.
 We also provide our own examples of what you can expect in each price range.